Peter Jok: High school career

 Jok attended Theodore Roosevelt High School in Des Moines for his first two seasons of high school basketball.
 As a freshman, he was ranked by Scout.com as one of the top 10 recruits in the United States.
 In 2010, he was invited to the Nike Top 100 camp in St. Louis, making him one of 30 freshmen to attend the event.
 At the camp, he injured his knee, and thinking that it was tendinitis, he continued to play as a sophomore.
 However, he later learned that he was suffering from a torn patellar tendon, and he underwent surgery in June 2011.
-In his sophomore year, Jok averaged 18.5 points and seven rebounds, earning second team all-state and all-conference honors.
+In his sophomore year, Jok averaged 18.5 points and seven rebounds, earning second-team all-state and all-conference honors.
 Following his second season, he transferred to Valley High School in West Des Moines, Iowa, where he was coached by Jeff Horner, who was the all-time assists leader at University of Iowa.
 Initially, he found it difficult to get back in rhythm.
 After recovering as a junior, Jok averaged 10.2 points and 4.3 rebounds, shooting 37 percent on three-pointers.
 In the following season, he was named first-team all-state and first-team Parade All-American, averaging 23.6 points, which made him the top scorer in the Iowa Class 4A.

 College career

-During his freshman year at the University of Iowa (2013–14) Jok played 9.4 MPG for the Hawkeyes, averaging 4.4 PPG and 34.8% on 3P%, the eighth-best mark for a freshman.
-He also tied a freshman record by scoring 10 or more points and shooting 80 percent or more in a first-round NCAA tournament game against the University of Tennessee.
-As a sophomore, he played in all 34 games and averaged 7.0 PPG and 34.3% on 3-pointers.
-Jok showed massive improvement his junior season, scoring 16.1 PPG in 27.7 MPG, while also shooting 40.2% on 3P% (80/199).
+During his freshman year at the University of Iowa, Jok played 9.4 minutes per game for the 2013–14 Iowa Hawkeyes, averaging 4.4 point per game.
+He tied a freshman record by scoring 10 or more points and shooting 80 percent or more in a first-round NCAA tournament game against the University of Tennessee.
+As a sophomore, he played in all 34 games and averaged 7.0 points per game and 34.3 percent on three-pointers.
+Jok showed improvement in his junior season, averaging 16.1 points in 27.7 minutes per game, while also shooting 40.2 percent on three-pointers (80 of 199).
 He was named second team all-conference in the Big Ten.

 Jok's senior season saw the shooting guard continue to grow as a player.
-Jok led the Big Ten in scoring at 19.9 PPG.
-In 30.7 MPG he also hauled in 5.5 RPG and added 2.6 APG.
-Jok's shooting continued to impress, as he led the Big Ten in FT% at 91.1% (154/169) and was fifth in the Big Ten in 3P% at 38.0% (84/221).
+He led the Big Ten in scoring at 19.9 points per game.
+In 30.7 minutes per game he also hauled in 5.5 rebounds and added 2.6 assists per game.
+Jok's shooting continued to impress, as he led the Big Ten in free throw percentage at 91.1% (154 of 169) and was fifth in the Big Ten in three-point field goal percentage at 38.0% (84 of 221).
 He was named first team all-conference in the Big Ten, was an AP Senior All-American, and earned an honorable mention on the AP All-American team.
 He won the 2017 College Three-Point Shooting contest at the 2017 Final Four on his 23rd birthday.

-Jok finished his Iowa career with over 1500 points and 400 rebounds.
+Jok finished his collegiate career with over 1,500 points and 400 rebounds.